-Within 22.214.171.124 FDM, users were able to complete full financial statement loads using a workbook with multiple sheets.
-Unfortunately, when upgrading to 126.96.36.199 FDMEE, the workbooks issued a multitude of errors when attempting to run the FDMEE Import Data step!
-The answer from Oracle was that the workbook template functionality was fully supported and should work, however they were not able to shed light on the problem.
-So after much research and trial and error, we were able to find a way to make these workbooks load data into FDMEE and fully tie out.
+Within 18.104.22.168 FDM, users complete full financial statement loads using a workbook with multiple sheets.
+Unfortunately, upgrading to 22.214.171.124 FDMEE, the workbooks issue a multitude of errors after attempting the FDMEE Import Data step!
+Oracle’s answer is the workbook template functionality was fully supported and should work.
+However, they do not shed light on the problem.
+So after much research and trial and error, we found a way to make these excel template loads into FDMEE and fully tie out.

 Tabs numbered 1-6 are loading data, while the general tab is defining period, year, currency, and entity.
-This workbook is intertwined with formulas and look up tables, so this general tab is very important for the rest of the book.
-I should also note that this whole work book was protected and what FDMEE actually loads is hidden to the end user.
-The end user is only able to see drop down menu’s and input tables, while the formulas push the data to the named ranges that FDMEE reads.
+This workbook is intertwined with formulas and look up tables.
+This general tab is very important for the rest of the book.
+I should also note this whole work book was protected and what FDMEE actually loads is hidden to the end user.
+As a result, the end user only sees the drop down menu’s and input tables, while the formulas push the data to the named ranges that FDMEE reads.

 FDMEE reads all these work sheet data sets using the named ranges.
-These named ranges begin with “ups” which is what flags FDMEE that this is the data set to load in.
+Named ranges begin with “ups” to flag FDMEE that this is the data set to load in.
 The column headers within the named ranges are important because that is how FDMEE maps each dimension.
-The import format does not map the columns, the column headers within the named ranges does.
+Import format does not map the columns.
+The column headers within the named ranges does.

-Within this file, there are many long formulas that are being read as values;, and many ‘IF’ statements and ‘VLOOKUPs’ that give the ‘if false’ value to be equal to “ “.
-These formula results created the error within FDMEE to say that there are no values for (X) period we were loading to.
-To solve this, we did a Find/Replace for all ,””, to replace with ,”0”,.
-This changed all of the formulas that said if false <blank> and replaced with if false 0, making FMDEE read a value.
+First of all, within this file there are many long formulas being read as values.
+Plus many ‘IF’ statements and ‘VLOOKUPs’ that give the ‘if false’ value to be equal to “ “.
+Formula results created the error within FDMEE stating there are no values for (X) period we loaded to.
+We did a Find/Replace for all ,””, to replace with ,”0”, to solve this.
+This changed the formulas that said if false <blank> and replaced with if false 0, making FMDEE read a value.

-With the value header, we set up a VLOOKUP to the general tab.
-This will change the header from V to V:MM/DD/YYYY matching the period key from the period mapping within FDMEE.
-This header says that we are loading the value to that month using the period key value within FDMEE period mappings.
+After that, set up a VLOOKUP to the general tab with the value header.
+The header changes from V to V:MM/DD/YYYY matching the period key from the period mapping within FDMEE.
+This header confirms we loaded the value to that month using the period key value within FDMEE period mappings.

-We also found that you need a row between the header and your first row of data.
-We added a row between the header and the data set and deleted a row between the header and the top of the work sheet.
-We did this to keep the accounts in line.
-FDMEE does not start reading the file until the third row of data within the ‘ups’ named range.
-This will need to be done to each named range of data within all sheets of the workbook.
+Add a row between the header and the data set.
+Next, delete a row between the header and the top of the work sheet keeping the accounts in line.
+FDMEE only reads the file after the third row of data within the ‘ups’ named range.
+Name each range of data within all sheets of the workbook.
 Note that some sheets have multiple named ranges.

-We hope this brief overview of how we resolved some pesky migration errors for FDM to FDMEE excel templates may help point you in the right direction, should you encounter similar issues.
+This brief overview shows resolution of pesky migration errors for FDM to FDMEE excel templates.
+We hope this points you in the right direction should you encounter similar issues.

 Questions?
 Comments?
 Feel free to reach us at: